ahadrauf/gca_dynamics/README.md

 is `python sim_gca_transient.py` to get a sense for what's going on.

 You install the requirements all in one go by calling ```pip install -r requirements.txt```.

+**Note for Running This Code in Command Line/CodeOcean**

+This code was written in PyCharm, which runs files in their native locations and includes all files in the overall directory in its system path.
+This doesn't happen when running this code in command line, so some script files may require you to (a) navigate to the ``scripts/`` directory before running your code, and (b) fiddle with the import paths.
+See the FAQ below for code snippets that you can try appending to the top of your file to help out with (b).

 ## Code Structure
 This simulation model is meant to be modular, so you can easily swap between different layouts and/or